kody-sherritze/fastf1_analytics/docs/gallery.md

 ﻿# Gallery

-This page is auto-generated from metadata sidecars (`docs/assets/gallery/*.yml`) so every image corresponds to a reproducible script.
+This page lists pre-rendered visuals.
+Each tile is backed by a reproducible script and a YAML sidecar under `docs/assets/gallery/`.

 <!-- AUTO-GALLERY:BEGIN -->
 # Gallery